Arnold-0803/Food-Basket-Project/README.md

 The goals of this project proposal are as follows;

-(i)Expand our capacity and reach out into the global market in the future.
+(i)Expand our capacity and outreach to the global market in the future.

 (ii)Become a giant investment hub for investors to invest in agribusiness related activities in our region.